 Who we are

-Women Issues Communication Services Agency (WICSA) is an organization that promotes women's empowerment in all ramifications.
+Women Issues Communication Services Agency (WICSA) is an organization set up to provide financial, technical and advisory services to female small business owners irrespective of race or creed, in order to transform lives.
 Our guiding philosophy is to "Honor God, and serve others".

 Our Journey so far

 WICSA has been actively involved in women's issues advocacy for more than a decade.
 We started our first project by using a travel museum of paintings and sculptures to create awareness of the evils of female circumcision in Nigeria and on a global level.

 WICSA used the exhibits as a platform for advocating changes to women’s lives, starting in Nigeria, Africa.
 From then we launched an international campaign that covered more than 200 cities worldwide.
 These exhibits of more than 50 works have shown in Nigeria, European cities and parliaments.
 They have shown different higher education institutes, such as Harvard University, Brandeis University, Cornell University and Oxford University.